stephenwarton/jCrossword/Roles.md

   * A start button is on the page
   * When start button is clicked, redirect to game
 * As a User I want to know whether my answer is correct or not
+  * A submit button to check answers
+* As a User I want to be able to play on multiple screen sizes or devices
+  * As a User I want to be able to solve the crossword puzzle on mobile
+* As a User I want to ask for and be given hints
+  * Hints in the form of filling in random letters of a word
+  * Hints in the form of filling in random letters for the entire puzzle
+* As a User I want more words that go across
+* As a User I want to be able to fill in the crossword puzzle without needing to click on each box
+  * As a User I want cursor to automatically move when filling in words
+  * As a User I want the cursor to move on tab or enter